hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/aws.rst

 The validator logs show that state is being updated and a new block has been published.

-The intkey logs show values being incremented and decremented.
+The IntegerKey logs show values being incremented and decremented.

 .. note::